MonBoza/VendorTracker.Solution/README.md

 # Pierre's Vendor Tracker

-## This web application is for tracking Pierre's Vendors and Orders.
+## A web application for tracking Pierre's Vendors and Orders

 ### By Monica Barboza